 Food restriction is how we create these incredibly harsh cravings that cause us to make poor food choices and create unsatisfactory health.
-The outcome, our bodies slowly start to lose their ability to function optimally.
+As an outcome, our bodies slowly start to lose their ability to function optimally.
 Symptoms for most women range from infertility to unwanted weight gain or impossible weight loss, brain fog, irritability, headaches, fatigue, bloating, indigestion and irregular menstrual cycles.
 How can we make a shift?
 It is not easy and it will not happen overnight, because we have taken several years of our lives to get to this point, yet there is a way, with patience and commitment women can shift their bodies back to working for them, rather than against them.

 I think when discussing women and their health, we need to address hormones.
 Hormones are usually the first culprit to why a woman’s body is not functioning properly, and the truth is, if one hormone is out of balance, all of them are.
 The first step in balancing hormones starts with looking at our digestive tract.
 After years of wear and tear our gut can become worn out.
-This all occurs from dieting, unhealthy food choices, sedentary lifestyle and exposure to chemicals, hormones, antibiotics and pesticides.
+This all occurs from dieting, unhealthy food choices, a sedentary lifestyle and exposure to chemicals, hormones, antibiotics and pesticides.
 Even if you have no digestive issues, poor gut health can present itself in several different ways including skin conditions, depression, illness, weight gain, and a general feeling of being unwell.
 So if you do switch to a healthy diet without ‘fixing’ your gut, you may find that you are not feeling much better or obtaining the results you were looking for.

 Our gut can lack important digestive enzymes and healthy bacteria that allow us to properly breakdown the food we are eating.
 If we do not have these tools, absorption of important minerals and vitamins can be impaired.
 In this case when absorption is impaired then vital nutrients are not getting into our body and hormones that we need to function are not being built.
 Step one in rebuilding good gut health is to add in a solid probiotic to establish the good bacteria in the digestive tract and use digestive enzymes to help breakdown the food that we are eating with each meal.
-Adding in fermented foods such as sauerkraut, kefir, kombucha, kimchi, and tempeh into our diet is also helpful, as they all carry healthy bacteria for our gut.
+Adding fermented foods such as sauerkraut, kefir, kombucha, kimchi, and tempeh into our diet is also helpful, as they all carry healthy bacteria for our gut.
 I recommend keeping a food journal or having a food allergy test to see what foods suit you and do not suit you.
 When people ask me, ‘What should I eat?’
 I always tell them, ‘I have no idea!’.
 We are all individuals, and we are taught uniqueness at such a young age, well, our gut health is extremely similar, what works for one person may not work for another.

 After re-establishing gut health in our body, the next step is to look at our food choices.
 Proteins and amino acids are essential for the development of our hormones, but it is crucial to realise that not any old protein will do.
 We need to be eating healthy proteins to get the proper building blocks in our diet.

-For women who eat a lot of grain fed, antibiotic and hormone injected animal protein (including dairy) can actually shift their body out of hormonal balance, causing high oestrogen levels, inflammation and acidity.
+For women who eat a lot of grain-fed, antibiotic and hormone-injected animal protein (including dairy) can actually shift their body out of hormonal balance, causing high oestrogen levels, inflammation and acidity.
 Inflammation and acidity leave our body open to a host of different diseases like cancer and autoimmune disease, as well as the inability to properly create the tools we need to function.
 This is also true for women who have a high intake of simple carbohydrates (think white rice and white pasta) or sugar, as well as eating lots of processed foods.
 Symptoms of too much oestrogen in the body can range from mood swings, headaches, and bloating to PCOS (polycystic ovary syndrome) and irregular menstrual cycles.
 Eating clean healthy protein with lots of fruit and veg, to bring the body away from the inflammatory state and balance out our oestrogen levels is an important step in fixing our body.
-Healthy proteins that help balance us out usually come from legumes, seeds (think hemp, flax, and chia) and nuts, as well as tempeh, grass fed organic meats and a variety of vegetables.
+Healthy proteins that help balance us out usually come from legumes, seeds (think hemp, flax, and chia) and nuts, as well as tempeh, grass-fed organic meats and a variety of vegetables.